Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Theoretical Results

 We also consider the $2p$-dimensional alternative BVAR$(1)$ representation of the $2$-dimensional BVAR$(p)$ process: \(\mathbf{X}_t = \breve{\mathbf{A}}_1\mathbf{X}_{t-1} + \breve{\boldsymbol{\epsilon}}\), where \(\mathbf{X}_t\) is the first the row of \(\mathbf{X}\) in \prettyref{eq:regressors} organized as a column vector, and $\breve{\mathbf{A}}_1$ and $\breve{\boldsymbol{\epsilon}}$ are constructed by the corresponding augmentation of $\mathbf{A}_i$'s and $\epsilon_t$'s, respectively.
 The process \(\mathbf{X}_t\) has a characteristic polynomial, \(\breve{\mathbf{A}}(z) := \mathbf{I} - \breve{\mathbf{A}}_1z\) and is stable if and only if the original process is stable \cite{helmut2005new}.

-The remaining component of our key assumptions is the following sparisty assumption, frequently arising in high-dimensional regime, specially in LASSO literature. \begin{assum} The regression coefficients in \prettyref{eq:MVAR(p)}, \(\boldsymbol{\theta}^{*}\) is $k$-sparse, i.e., $\Vert\boldsymbol{\theta}^{*}\Vert_{0}=k$. \end{assum} The implication of this assumption for the \emph{full} model is fairly standard, under both the null and alternative hypotheses.
-However, for the \emph{reduced} model under the alternative hypothesis, where only the autoregressive parameters are unspecified and the cross-regression parameters are enforced to be $\boldsymbol{0}$, we need to define a suitable surrogate ``true'' model.
+The remaining component of our key assumptions is the following sparsity assumption, frequently arising in high-dimensional regime, specially in LASSO literature. \begin{assum} The regression coefficients in \prettyref{eq:MVAR(p)}, \(\boldsymbol{\theta}^{*}\) is $k$-sparse, i.e., $\Vert\boldsymbol{\theta}^{*}\Vert_{0}=k$. \end{assum} The implication of this assumption for the \emph{full} model is fairly standard, under both the null and alternative hypotheses. {However, for the \emph{reduced} model under the alternative hypothesis, where only the autoregressive parameters are unspecified and the cross-regression parameters are enforced to be $\boldsymbol{0}$, we need to define a suitable surrogate ``true'' model whose parameters can be used to quantify the estimation error and thereby establish concentration bounds (See \prettyref{prop:prediction error-reducedmodel}).
 Let the columns of $\mathbf{X}$ corresponding to $\boldsymbol{\theta}_{(i)}$ be denoted by $\mathbf{X}_{(i)}$, for $i=1,2$.
-To this end, we use the orthogonality principle to define the surrogate ``true'' autoregression coefficients in the \emph{reduced} model as:
+Using the fact that the error residuals of the optimal linear estimator, in the mean square error sense, are uncorrelated with the columns of the design matrix \cite[pp. 386]{kayFundamentalsStatisticalSignal1993}), we define the surrogate ``true'' autoregression coefficients in the \emph{reduced} model as:}

 where